lensesio/fast-data-dev/README.md

 That's it.
 Visit <http://192.168.99.100:3030> to get into the fast-data-dev environment

+### Run on the Cloud

+You may want to quickly run a Kafka instance in GCE or AWS and access it from your local computer.
+Fast-data-dev has you covered.

+Start a VM in the respective cloud.
+You can use the OS of your choice, provided it has a docker package.
+CoreOS is a nice choice as you get docker out of the box.

+Next you have to open the firewall, both for your machines but also *for the VM itself*.
+This is important!

+Once the firewall is open try:

+    docker run -d --net=host -e ADV_HOST=[VM_EXTERNAL_IP] \
+               -e RUNNING_SAMPLEDATA=1 landoop/fast-data-dev

+Alternatively just export the ports you need.
+E.g:

+    docker run -d -p 2181:2181 -p 3030:3030 -p 8081-8083:8081-8083 \
+               -p 9581-9585:9581-9585 -p 9092:9092 -e ADV_HOST=[VM_EXTERNAL_IP] \
+               -e RUNNING_SAMPLEDATA=1 landoop/fast-data-dev

+Enjoy Kafka, Schema Registry, Connect, Landoop UIs and Stream Reactor.

 ### Customize execution

 You can further customize the execution of the container with additional flags: